teamreadme/readme/posts/new-roles.md

 So how do you get started?

 ## Writing a kick-ass README
-Here are 5 suggestions on writing your README and important sections to include
+Here are 5 suggestions on writing your README and important sections to include:

 ### 1) Be authentic
 This is the chance to introspect and represent your truest self.
 These people will spend 40 hours with you a week, they'll soon find out who you are and notice differences from what you write if they exist.